 Video transcript (edited): Hi I’m Marilyn O’Hearne, welcome to my blog.
 Today we’re looking at an envisioning process that I used recently with a leadership team of a large organization to help them discover and begin to develop their desired organizational culture.

 This process can be used for teamwork for discovering vision, values, mission and culture.
-I’ve used it for exploring my own calling or mission to discover what my part might be in Cuba US relations as a demonstration for you today.
+I’ve used it for exploring my own calling or mission to discover what my contribution might be in Cuba US relations as a demonstration for you today.

 I chose these researched images because they help us to use our whole brain instead of just one part of it.
 The images I chose representing my vision around Cuba US relations starts with the drum beating.
 For me means the time is now!